Reduce repository size

 Local Mercurial repository size from the command line

 Mercurial does not provide a command specifically for find a repository repository size.
-You can use the bundle command to generate a compression of your repository and then see the size of the file:
+You can use the bundle command to generate a compression of your repository and then see the size (approximately 21.658 MB) of the file as shown in the following example:

 Understand file removal in a Git repository